Fenix Rage: Development

 Fenix Rage was made by Green Lava Studios, a three-person team from Costa Rica: CEO and programmer Eduardo Ramirez, Diego Vasquez, and Jose Mora.
 The gameplay is inspired by Sonic the Hedgehog and its art direction is influenced by 90s cartoon SWAT Kats and the Hellboy comics by Mike Mignola.
 Ramirez has said that they want players "to recapture the feeling of discovery".
 They debuted a "simple" prototype of the game on Google Play "a couple of years" before its late May 2014 announcement for the PlayStation 4.
 The game made its first public demo at PAX East 2014, where the team received positive feedback about the controls.
-Fenix Rage was released in September 24, 2014 on Microsoft Windows.
-It was rebranded as Fenix Furia for its 2017 release on OS X, PlayStation 4, and Xbox One.
+Fenix Rage was released on September 24, 2014 for Windows.
+It was released for PlayStation 4 and Xbox One under the title Fenix Furia on June 8, 2016.
 The PlayStation Vita version was cancelled.

 Reception

 Video game journalists compared the game to a cross between Super Meat Boy and Flappy Bird.
 IGN wrote that dying often was what made the game fun.
 Hardcore Gamer said the game is "a worthy entry into an unfortunately short line of hardcore and enjoyable platformers, with great aesthetics and music backed by solid mechanics."